quixio/quix-streams/docs/api-reference/kafka.md

 <br>
 ***Arguments:***

-- `topics` (`list(str)`): List of topics (strings) to subscribe to.
+- `topics` (`List[str]`): List of topics (strings) to subscribe to.
-- `on_assign` (`callable`): callback to provide handling of customized offsets on completion of a successful partition re-assignment.
+- `on_assign` (`Optional[RebalancingCallback]`): callback to provide handling of
+customized offsets on completion of a successful partition re-assignment.
-- `on_revoke` (`callable`): callback to provide handling of offset commits to a customized store on the start of a rebalance operation.
+- `on_revoke` (`Optional[RebalancingCallback]`): callback to provide handling of
+offset commits to a customized store on the start of a rebalance operation.
-- `on_lost` (`callable`): callback to provide handling in the case the partition assignment has been lost.
+- `on_lost` (`Optional[RebalancingCallback]`): callback to provide handling in
+the case the partition assignment has been lost.
 Partitions that have been lost may already be owned by other members in the group and therefore committing offsets, for example, may fail.

 **Raises**:

-- `KafkaException`:
+- `KafkaException`: if a Kafka-based error occurs
-- `None`: RuntimeError if called on a closed consumer
+- `RuntimeError`: if called on a closed consumer
-.. py:function:: on_assign(consumer, partitions)
-.. py:function:: on_revoke(consumer, partitions)
-.. py:function:: on_lost(consumer, partitions)

-  :param Consumer consumer: Consumer instance.
-  :param list(TopicPartition) partitions: Absolute list of partitions being assigned or revoked.

 <a id="quixstreams.kafka.consumer.Consumer.unsubscribe"></a>